 An alternative approach was proposed in a recent publication by Lawrence~\emph{et~al.},\cite{Lawrence2019ET} who introduce an interpolation formula connecting the golden-rule and the adiabatic (Born--Oppenheimer) limits.
-The formula is inspired by the Zusman equation, originally derived for the rate of electron transfer in the classical, high-friction limit.\cite{Zusman1980,Garg1985spinboson,Gladkikh2005} In contrast to the Zusman equation, the interpolation formula can account for nuclear tunnelling and zero-point energy effects, as it is a function of a golden-rule and an adiabatic rate that by construction inherits ``quantumness'' from its input (originally ring-polymer molecular dynamics\cite{RPMDrate,RPMDrefinedRate,Habershon2013RPMDreview} and Wolynes theory,\cite{Wolynes1987nonadiabatic} but could equally be the closely related instanton rate theory\cite{RPInst}).
+The formula is inspired by the Zusman equation, originally derived for the rate of electron transfer in the classical, high-friction limit.\cite{Zusman1980,Garg1985spinboson,Gladkikh2005} In contrast to the Zusman equation, the interpolation formula can account for nuclear tunnelling and zero-point energy effects, as it inherits ``quantumness'' from its inputs of a golden-rule and an adiabatic rate theory (originally Wolynes theory\cite{Wolynes1987nonadiabatic} and ring-polymer molecular dynamics (RPMD),\cite{RPMDrate,RPMDrefinedRate,Habershon2013RPMDreview} but could equally be the closely related instanton rate theories\cite{RPInst,GoldenGreens}).
 Unlike Landau--Zener and Zhu--Nakamura theories, the interpolation formula is obtained following a more heuristic approach, wherein lie both its strength and its weakness.
-The formula is readily applicable to multidimensional problems, and its accuracy has been convincingly demonstrated for the spin--boson model with a Brownian oscillator density.
-However, since the inspiration for the interpolation formula---the Zusman equation---is specific to the spin--boson model, it is unclear how accurately this equation (and hence the interpolation formula) describe general anharmonic potentials, or how accurate the approach will prove for systems whose golden-rule and adiabatic reaction mechanisms are qualitatively different.
-An extreme example of this is systems in the Marcus inverted regime, for which the adiabatic rate is undefined.\cite{Lawrence2019ET} In light of this we think that the interpolation formula can be complemented by a first-principles rate theory tackling the intermediate nonadiabatic regime.
+On the one hand, the method is readily applicable to multidimensional systems.
+On the other hand, because it is not derived from a rigorous nonadiabatic rate theory, there is no systematic way of improving it.
+It is also not obvious that the interpolation formula should be effective in cases where golden-rule and adiabatic reaction mechanisms are qualitatively different.
+An extreme example of this is provided by the Marcus inverted regime, for which the adiabatic rate is undefined.\cite{Lawrence2019ET} In light of this we think that approaches such as the interpolation formula can be complemented by a first-principles rate theory tackling the intermediate nonadiabatic regime.